enso-org/benchmarks/README.md

 This benchmark measures the time it takes to allocate a vector (a linear array) and fill it with complex objects.
-The objects used in this and all following benchmarks were 2-dimensional points represented using a simple structure (an atom or a class, depending on a language).
+The objects used in this and all following benchmarks were 2-dimensional points represented using a simple structure (an atom or a class, depending on the language).

 The created vectors consist of one million elements.